-Pine Crest School's broadcast and print student media outlets offer students hands-on experience with researching stories, finding sources, conducting interviews, editing, reporting, and evaluating an end product.
-The educational value of working on deadline with an editorial or production team, condensing a complex concept into 60 seconds, and/or working within a specific word count is immeasurable.
+Pine Crest School's broadcast and print student media outlets offer students hands-on experience with researching stories, identifying sources, conducting interviews, reporting, editing, and evaluating a final product.

-Our students are exposed to digital media production beginning in Lower School by reciting the Pledge of Allegiance or reading birthdays or news during daily broadcasts.
+Pine Crest students are exposed to digital media production beginning in Lower School as fourth and fifth-grade students anchor, produce, and manage daily broadcasts for PCAM.
 Throughout the year, teachers may integrate broadcast projects into curriculum plans, giving our youngest students an opportunity to plan and produce stories.
-For example, first graders produced a Chicken News Network segment as part of their unit on chicken egg incubation.

-Under the guidance of a teacher, Middle and Upper School students have several opportunities to express their creativity through writing and photography for publication.
+Under the guidance of a faculty member, Middle and Upper School students have several opportunities to express their creativity through writing and photography for publication.

-The Crestian is Pine Crest Upper School's yearbook, which is managed and produced by a student staff of editors, photographers, and contributors.
-Each year's book is designed around a theme and includes photos of all students, teachers, clubs, athletic highlights, teams and staff.
-An emphasis is placed on the senior class, and parents of the seniors create special pages in the back of the book congratulating the graduates.
+The Crestian is the Upper School yearbook, which is managed and produced by a student staff of editors, photographers, and contributors.
+Each year's book is designed around a theme and includes photos of all students, teachers, clubs, athletic highlights, teams, and staff.